Skip to content

 Example: Vulnerability Justifications

 • Important: You must use clear language to indicate your proposed action when creating a justification.
-This content must be easy for us to understand and, more specifically, we must know what you plan to do about the vulnerability.
+This content must be easy to understand and, more specifically, your planned action and mitigation for the vulnerability must be outlined clearly.

 • Example: Fix in update 2.3.2 does not explain whether you plan to fix the image and push the new image through the pipeline, or if you plan to proceed with the current version and fix the vulnerability at a later date.
 You must be specific.